 Since I’ve committed to oil cleansing, I try to mix it up by tweaking the oil mixture, adding different fruits or vegetables and choosing a different exfoliator.
 And then it becomes (drum roll) … NEW!
 So, after you try the Tomato Exfoliating Cleanser you can go on to the new one.

-Pineapple contains enzymes called papayan and bromelain.
+how to buy tinidazole online Pineapple contains look here enzymes called papayan and bromelain.
 The papayan enzyme stimulates the replacement of old skin cells with new ones – new is always better (gotcha!) – while bromelain can be anti-inflammatory.
 Pineapples are filled with Alpha Hydroxy Acids also known as AHA.
 AHA is widely used by commercial products for chemical exfoliation.
 Combined with the sea salt, it gently removes dead skin cells, improving circulation and thus revealing fresh healthy skin and a smooth texture.
 This leads to a more youthful appearance and helps clear up blemishes and pimples.
 Just like many other fruits, pineapples are filled with vitamins A and C which fight free radicals, slowing down the aging process.

 The oil we are adding to our oil cleansing routine is the Tamanu oil.
 Tamanu oil has an overwhelming ability to heal damaged skin.
 It is anti-neuralgic, anti-inflammatory, antimicrobial, antibiotic, and antioxidant.
 The Tamanu tree grows in Southeast Asia and was considered a sacred gift from nature and that gods hid in its branches.
 Can you say no to that? (thank you mother nature! hahaha)

 Apply the cleanser on the skin, massaging it gently.

 For maximum benefit leave it on for at least 15 minutes (optional).

 Wash it off with warm water and a wash cloth.